A Prize of Arms: Cast

+Production

+The film was one of several crime movies made in the late 1950s and early 1960s starring Stanley Baker.

 Reception

 Box office

 Despite a positive reception by critics, the film failed at the box office.

 Critical

 The Monthly Film Bulletin wrote: "Yet another military-operation-type thriller about a robbery.
 Natural locations have been used throughout, with excellent camerawork and lighting.
 The technical detail and the feeling of camp life are obviously authentic and always fascinating.
 The acting is fine, with a formidable array of small-part players bringing each and every character to individual fife.
 One or two clichés of suspense and dialogue fail to mar a generally well-constructed script which builds and sustains from an overlong opening.
 Cliff Owen's direction is crisp and assured.
 A very good film indeed of its formulary type."

 Variety wrote: "Baker, Schmid and Bell play the three leads confidently, with Baker particularly on the ball in the type of harsh tough part that he plays so often and so well.
 But the thesping of the three stars is given greater impact by the strength of a long list of character and feature actors as officers, other ranks, detectives, etc. ...
 Camera and artwork are okay and Cliff Owen's direction punchy and sure.
 Holes could be picked in the screenplay and credulity is strained by the intricacies of the plot.
 But, overall, Prize adds up to a deft, commercial thriller."

 In The Radio Times Guide to Films Tony Sloman gave the film 3/5 stars, writing: "This clever and exciting caper about the heist of army loot stars Stanley Baker, who was never quite as effective in leading roles as he was playing the supporting villain.
 Master cameraman and later cult director Nicolas Roeg co-wrote the original story while underrated Cliff Owen took on the directorial duties.
 The nail-biting climax is very well handled and there's a terrific co-starring performance from Tom Bell.
 Good reviews at the time didn't help this film's box office takings."

 Leslie Halliwell wrote "Standard, pacy caper melodrama offering nothing at all new."

 In Offbeat: British Cinema's Curiosities, Obscurities and Forgotten Items, Julian Upton wrote: "It's the filmmaking equivalent of a plate of bread and dripping and a mug of hot tea on a cold night on guard duty: it's satisfying, diverting and not un-tasty, but you won't need any fancy French words to describe it. ...
 A Prize of Arms thrives on pacing attention ...but there is also a striking visual flourish at the end."